 Giulio Cesare would become the only Handel opera (to date) to receive a second production when Sir David McVicar’s staging from the Glyndebourne Festival was transplanted to the Met in 2013.
 Daniels again led the cast in the title role with soprano Natalie Dessay (above) as a particularly physical and enchanting Cleopatra, Alice Coote as a mezzo-soprano Sesto, and countertenor Christophe Dumaux in an amazingly acrobatic turn as Tolomeo.
 McVicar’s direction, along with Robert Jones’s sets, Brigitte Reiffenstuel’s costumes, Andrew George’s choreography, were a fanciful mix of middle Eastern exoticism, the British raj, 1920s vaudeville, and Baroque formality that never allowed the opera’s formal conventions to ossify the action.

 Rodelinda was the first opera revived at the Göttingen Handel Festival in 1920.
 Joan Sutherland sang the title role a few times in her long career beginning with a 1959 London performance, but never performed it in New York.
-In 2004, the Met mounted a lavish new production of Rodelinda with Renée Fleming in the title role (below), David Daniels as Bertarido, and Stephanie Blythe, John Relyea, and Bejun Mehta in other major roles, under the baton of Bicket in his company debut.
+In 2004, the Met mounted a lavish new production of Rodelinda with Renée Fleming in the title role (pictured at the top of this article with Andreas Scholl), David Daniels as Bertarido, and Stephanie Blythe, John Relyea, and Bejun Mehta in other major roles, under the baton of Bicket in his company debut.
 Stephen Wadsworth directed a production that “was a successful compromise, a blending of Baroque stylistics with the house’s traditional performance and production values,” according to Opera News.
 With sets by Thomas Lynch and costumes by Martin Pakledinaz, “the handsome production is sure to win Met audiences to this powerful, melodious work.
 It should also help advance the company's previously hesitant relationship with Handel.”
 Rodelinda was a considerable success and was repeated the following season with some of the same cast, but countertenor Andreas Scholl making his Met debut as Bertarido, and Christophe Dumaux in his company debut as Unulfo.
 Fleming sang the title role of Rodelinda one more time in 2011, again with Scholl as Bertarido, and during the run two important countertenors were introduced in the role of Unulfo, Iestyn Davies and Anthony Roth Costanzo.

-The most recent Handel opera to reach the Met was Agrippina (at the top of this article), one of the triumphs of the most recent season.
+The most recent Handel opera to reach the Met was Agrippina (pictured above), one of the triumphs of the most recent season.
 After his widely admired Giulio Cesare, McVicar seemed the logical choice for another Handel revival.
 The director and his team, designer John MacFarlane and choreographer Andrew George, presented a theatrical production that overcame the Baroque conventions to create a captivating experience for the 21st-century audience.
 Maestro Bicket conducted a cast led by Joyce DiDonato in the title role, with Kate Lindsey as Nerone, Brenda Rae in her Met debut as Poppea, Iestyn Davies as Ottone, and Matthew Rose as Claudio.
 New York Times critic Zachary Woolfe finally debunked the old reservations about Handel at the Met.
 “Agrippina—yanked from ancient Rome into a deliciously bleak vision of our time, played with electric vividness, and starring a guns-blazing Joyce DiDonato—should put to rest, once and for all, the notion that Handel belongs at the Met less than Verdi, Puccini, or Wagner.
 Bold, snicker-out-loud funny, magnetic and unsettling through its power-struggle convolutions, this production musically and dramatically fills the company’s looming proscenium.”

 Peter Clark is the Met’s Archivist.